Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Geodesic motion

 Equation \eqref{constraint_equation} characterizes bound geodesic motion, through the potential $V_\text{eff}$.
 In turn, when $V_\text{eff}=0$ a curve appears (under a choice of $\theta\in[0,\pi]$); the curve of zero velocity (CZV), where the $r$ and $\theta$ momenta are bound to be null there, i.e., $\dot{r}=\dot{\theta}=0$.

-Under the hypothesis of another constant of motion, the geodesics can be separated into decoupled, first-order, differential equations.
-If though the primary spacetime does not allow for further symmetries then the $r$ and $\theta$ motion remains coupled, and of second differential order.
+Under the hypothesis of another constant of motion, the geodesics for all degrees of freedom can be separated into decoupled, first-order, differential equations.
+If though the primary spacetime does not allow for further spacetime symmetries then the $r$ and $\theta$ motion remains coupled, and of second differential order.
 A Kerr BH, though, possesses a rank-two Killing tensor field, that associates the remaining components of the angular momentum with the Carter constant \cite{Carter:1968rr}.
-This successfully decouples the motion of $r(\tau)$ and $\theta(\tau)$, with $\tau$ the proper time.
-Since the primary configurations we will use here do not necessarily have a Carter constant (or any constant related to a higher-rank Killing tensor field), we will work under the assumption of the absence of a fourth constant of motion, and the phase space of orbits will inform us if a separation constant exists in our numerical spacetime primary.
+This successfully decouples the motion of $r(\tau)$ and $\theta(\tau)$.
+Since the primary configurations we will use here do not necessarily have a Carter constant (or any constant related to a higher-rank Killing tensor field), we will work under the assumption of the absence of a fourth constant of motion, and the phase space of orbits will inform us if a separation constant exists in our numerical spacetime.
 To evolve orbits we will utilize the coupled second-order differential equation system for $r$ and $\theta$, together with Eqs. \eqref{tphi_dot} and \eqref{constraint_equation}, without any further symmetry assumptions.